-In terms of the timing of measurement attribution for mass casualty events or individual emergencies, what are the options, and what are the pros and cons for each option?
+What are the options for attribution timing for mass casualty events and individual emergencies, and what are the pros and cons for each option?

 The timing of measurement attribution may vary based on the event.
 For some emergencies, there will be a definite start and end of the incident, while for others they may be more ambiguous.
-Outcomes for patients at the beginning of a public health emergency may have to be measured differently than outcomes occurring weeks or months into the public health emergency when hospitals could be overcrowded and treating patients transferred from other facilities due to resource constraints.
+Outcomes for patients at the beginning of a public health emergency may also have to be measured differently than outcomes occurring weeks or months into the public health emergency when hospitals could be overcrowded and treating patients transferred from other facilities due to resource constraints.

 Whether prospective or retrospective approaches are preferred may depend on the type of public health emergency and intent of attribution.
-A prospective model may be a tactic to incentivize system outcomes, while retrospective attribution allows for less-advanced planning for providers.
-However, a retrospective approach may help to avoid potential concerns over providers being assigned patients whose outcomes they do not feel they have influence over.
+A prospective model may be a tactic to incentivize improved system outcomes since entities would know ahead of time the population for which they are accountable.
+Defining populations, identifying all relevant stakeholders, and aligning incentives in advance may allow agreements and systems to develop within a region.
+A retrospective attribution approach, one that assigns patients after care has been provided, may help to reduce concerns from providers about being attributed patients whose outcomes they do not feel they have influence over.
+However, while outcomes can and should be tracked after an event, it is not clear how these outcomes would be tied to incentives if they lack comparison groups.

-Data Challenges
+Data Considerations